awebre/la-historical-markers/README.md

 }
 ```

-With those settings in place, you're ready to runt he app locally.
+With those settings in place, you're ready to run the app locally.
 For convenience, there is a `docker-compose.yml` file that can be used to run all of the dotnet apps at once.
 Hopefully this will be expanded to include local SQL and Azurite.

 In order for SSL to work with `docker-compose.yml`, there are a few steps to set up.